 Privacy & Anonymity

-This is an area where BTGuard excels.
-The service keeps no logs of your activity.
+BTGuard does not keep any logs of your activity including your IP addresses and usage.
 They also take Bitcoin, a significant privacy advantage.

 Torrent Policy